-Now going into his seventh season, the team has won numerous tournaments since he began coaching: ECAC Championship (October 2008), The Macdonald Cup (October 2009, 2011, 2012 & 2014), The Yale Spring Opener (April 2010), The Princeton Invitational (April 2010, 2011, 2012 & 2013), The Century Intercollegiate (April 2013), The Doc Gimmler Hosted by St. John's (September 2013 & 2014) and the Ivy League Championship (April 2011).
-In addition, the team won the only two Harvard-Yale-Princeton Matches in the past six years, in September of 2010 & 2011, as well as the only two Ivy League Match Play events (Co-Champs with UPenn October 2009, outright October 2013) and the Yale-Notre Dame Challenge Cup in March 2011.
+Now in his eighth season, the team has won numerous tournaments since he began coaching: ECAC Championship (October 2008), The Macdonald Cup (October 2009, 2011, 2012 & 2014), The Yale Spring Opener (April 2010), The Princeton Invitational (April 2010, 2011, 2012, 2013 & 2015), The Century Intercollegiate (April 2013), The Doc Gimmler Hosted by St. John's (September 2013, 2014 & 2015) and the Ivy League Championship (April 2011).
+In addition, the team won the only two Harvard-Yale-Princeton Matches played during his tenure, in September of 2010 & 2011, as well as two of the only three Ivy League Match Play events ever played (Co-Champs with UPenn October 2009, outright October 2013) and the Yale-Notre Dame Challenge Cup in March 2011.
 In June of 2011, Sheehan was named one of 12 finalists for the Dave Williams Award, given to the Division I coach of the year.
-In July of that year, he was named Division I Northeast Region Coach of the Year by the Golf Coaches Association of America.
-Following the 2012-13 season, in June 2013, Sheehan was again named Division I Northeast Region Coach of the Year by the GCAA.
-He was again recognized as Division I Northeast Region Coach of the Year in June 2014 following the 2013-14 season.
+In July of that year, he was named Division I Northeast Region Coach of the Year by the Golf Coaches Association of America, an award he also received following the 2012-13 and 2013-14 seasons.

-"I am very proud of the team’s academic and golfing achievements during the past six years.
+"I am very proud of the team’s academic and golfing achievements during the past seven years.
 They earn a team GPA among the highest in the nation while establishing themselves as one of the strongest programs in the northeast.
-Most recently, the players completed a very successful year where they finished ranked 67 in the country and all sorts of franchise scoring records were broken—in addition to having three Academic All-Americans," Sheehan said.
+In the spring of 2015, the players completed a very successful season where they won three times and finished ranked 69 in the country—in addition to having three Academic All-Americans," Sheehan said.